josealissonbr/DualSenseAT/README.md

 </p>

 ## Warning
-This project is being recreated, don't ask me when it will be ready, as I have little free time at the moment
+This project appears to be deprecated, Fix it yourself, or use it to create a new one.

 # About the App
 This project is being redone, with major improvements, please consider making a donation to encourage us!